Was your truck accident caused by a drunk truck driver? Attorney Michael Grossman can help.

 No driver shall refuse to submit to a pre-employment controlled substance test required under § 382.301, a post-accident alcohol or controlled substance test required under § 382.303, a random alcohol or controlled substances test required under § 382.305, a reasonable suspicion alcohol or controlled substance test required under § 382.307, a return-to-duty alcohol or controlled substances test required under § 382.309, or a follow-up alcohol or controlled substance test required under § 382.311.
 No employer shall permit a driver who refuses to submit to such tests to perform or continue to perform safety-sensitive functions.

 When all of that information is distilled, what you get is that a truck driver who has consumed alcohol, driven a vehicle, and caused an accident has broken multiple state laws and numerous federal regulations.
 If the driver refuses, or is not administered a post-accident test, you can add another broken regulation to the list.

 Proving the driver was drunk is not always simple.

-When the best-case scenario does not present itself, and you would be surprised how often the police and trucking companies fail to order a post-accident drug and alcohol test, it takes more effort to establish that the driver was impaired.
+When that best-case scenario does not present itself (and you would be surprised how often the police and trucking companies fail to order a post-accident drug and alcohol test) it takes more effort to establish that the driver was impaired.
 This can be done through several ways:

 - Testimony.
-There are often witnesses who were present at the scene.
+There are often witnesses who were present at the scene of a wreck.
 They may have noticed that the driver was woozy, smelled of alcohol, or had bloodshot eyes.
 Further, there could have been people present with the driver when he was drinking, such as restaurant staff, co-drivers, work associates, or friends.